JauntyJJS/jaunty-blogdown/content/blog/2022-08-23-R-Medicine-2022-Series/part2/index.md

 In addition, the R package [`vtree`](https://nbarrowman.github.io/vtree) could also be used to see hidden patterns during exploratory data analysis.
 It was striking that [`vtree`](https://nbarrowman.github.io/vtree) was also able to give statistical summary on continuous variable as well.

 The talk ended with a fruitful sharing from the audience, highlighting alternative packages that made CONSORT flow diagram.
-One of them is [`ggconsort`](https://tgerke.github.io/ggconsort/), which was [presented](https://www.youtube.com/watch?v=a8A638n6Qew) during the R Medicine 2021 conference and used in [R Workflow](https://hbiostat.org/rflow/doverview.html) by Frank Harrell.
+One of them is [`ggconsort`](https://tgerke.github.io/ggconsort/), which was [presented](https://www.youtube.com/watch?v=a8A638n6Qew) during the R/Medicine 2021 conference and used in [R Workflow](https://hbiostat.org/rflow/doverview.html) by Frank Harrell.

 -   📝[Slides](https://github.com/nbarrowman/vtreeRmedicine)
 -   🌐[vtree Twiiter Page](https://twitter.com/vtreeRpackage)